-Welcome to the official web home of Cosine, a demo and game coding group that specialises in classic hardware.
+Welcome to the official web home of Cosine, a demo, game and utility programming group which specialises in developing for classic hardware.
 To view our releases on this website please select a computer or console from the menu to see everything on that machine or choose Demos, Games, Tools, Music or Graphics to narrow the results down.
 Selecting the chronological list from the bottom of the side menu will show everything from 1988 to the present day in order.

 | The sound of violence||[posted by TMR on 09 July 201] |

 |We've got a new demo for the C64, specifically a music collection by the name of Unused Shmup Tunes where, along with the titular music, everything else was done by aNdy, who has included source code and work files in the archive for those who enjoy delving around.|

 | More glorious FM||[posted by TMR on 15 December] |

 |Here's something a little different for a cold Saturday afternoon; ICSRTU-FM (or I Can See Right Thru You on formal letters) features a cover of the titular Supercharge song which was expertly handled by Odie and his FM music driver.
 That means it needs either an FM-YAM cartridge or the SFX Sound Expander with a YM3812 upgrade, the latter of which can be emulated with VICE.|